number571/go-peer/README.md

 }
 ```

-If messenger works not in docker's enviroment than need rewrite connection hosts in `hlm.cfg` file from `service` and `traffic` to IP addresses (example: `127.0.0.1:9572` and also `127.0.0.1:9581` for local network).
+If messenger works not in docker's environment than need rewrite connection hosts in `hlm.cfg` file from `service` and `traffic` to IP addresses (example: `127.0.0.1:9572` and also `127.0.0.1:9581` for local network).

 Build and run with docker